Updated on 2026/03/24

 Research Areas 1

-1. Life Science / Nutrition science and health science / milk, epithelial cells, extracellular vesicles, gut microbiota
+1. Life Science / Nutrition and health science / milk, epithelial cells, extracellular vesicles, gut microbiota

 Current Research Project and SDGs 1